 We are currently working on benchmarking quantum algorithms for simulating chemical dynamics, with the goal of discovering classically intractable reactions that could be explained by quantum computers—if you’re interested, come join us!

 Quantum simulators are devices that are purpose built to simulate a target quantum system without needing to be as powerful or as versatile as universal quantum computers.
 Because they are easier to build than full quantum computers, they promise to be among the first quantum technologies to be practically useful.

-We have contributed to the development of quantum simulators that were the first to experimentally demonstrate several phenomena that were otherwise too difficult to study in the laboratory, including partially coherent quantum walks,7 topologically protected bound states,9 and environment-assisted quantum transport17 (which we previously described in the context of photosynthetic energy transport).
+We have contributed to developing quantum simulators that were the first to demonstrate phenomena that were otherwise too difficult to study in the laboratory, including partially coherent quantum walks,7 topologically protected bound states,9 and environment-assisted quantum transport17 (which we previously described in the context of photosynthetic energy transport).

-We are currently developing next-generation analog quantum simulators for simulating chemical processes—stay tuned or come join us!
+We are currently furthering our analog simulation platform for chemical processes—stay tuned or come join us!